gooker/zguide/chapter4_cn.md

 }

 //  .split Titanic reply service
-//  The {{titanic.reply}} task checks if there's a reply for the specified
+//  The `titanic.reply` task checks if there's a reply for the specified
 //  request (by UUID), and returns a 200 (OK), 300 (Pending), or 400
 //  (Unknown) accordingly: